-This website has been built to help Suzuki GSX-S owners who wish to improve the bike or overcome common problems, there are pages on specs, manuals, modifications and common problems, how to set up the suspension as well as galleries of pictures.
+This website has been built to help Suzuki GSX-S owners who wish to improve the bike or overcome common problems, there are pages on specs, manuals, modifications and common problems, how to set up the suspension, news as well as galleries of pictures and videos.
 It includes the GSXS 1000 F, GSXS1000 , GSX-S750 and Katana 1000.

 Now more information on the Facebook page too.